In the anxious years after the English Civil War, paranoia reigned.

 As industries evolve, physical conversations become digital ones.
 Doctors and patients can now communicate via an app, for example.
 When they do, they share sensitive information with one another.

 IoT is also a common target of man-in-the-middle attacks.
 Cybercriminals are constantly probing for weaknesses in large networks of connected devices.
-All it takes is for a door to be left ajar somewhere - or an unprotected fish tank - for them to find a way in.
+All it takes is for a door to be left ajar somewhere for them to find a way in.

 For businesses with IoT systems, this is a real threat that has to be taken seriously.
 After all, successful attacks can cause a serious amount of downtime as well as the loss of proprietary information.

 How to defend against man-in-the-middle attacks

 So, businesses and individuals have a lot to lose from man-in-the-middle attacks.
 How can they protect themselves and avoid the risks?

-Google’s Certificate Transparency project is helping to counter MITM attacks.
+Google’s Certificate Transparency project is helping to counter them.
 It fixes some of the structural flaws in the SSL certificate system - the main cryptographic system that underpins every HTTPS connection.
 And strengthening this helps to prevent interceptions by bad actors.
 Certificate Transparency also helps to detect SSL certificates that have been issued maliciously.

 Some mobile banks we work with use Certificate Transparency to sure up their defence against man-in-the-middle attacks.

 But they use it together with other layers of protection.

 One crucial weapon against man-in-the-middle attacks is reinforced public key pinning implementation.
 This is important because it secures the SSL certificate pin.
 And that’s often the starting point for hackers looking to intercept your communication channels.

 General vigilance is important, too.
 It’s a good idea to be transparent with your customers about how you’ll communicate with them.
 That way they have a better chance of spotting suspicious emails or SMS messages from bad actors that ask them to share their information on a separate web page.

 All these actions combined can help you to counter man-in-the-middle attacks.
 By doing so you secure your customers’ data and your reputation at the same time.

 We work with companies around the world to secure them from man-in-the-middle attacks.